Howard Nathaniel Lee

 Howard Nathaniel Lee (born July 28, 1934) is an American politician who served as Mayor of Chapel Hill, North Carolina, from 1969 to 1975.
 He was the first African-American mayor elected in Chapel Hill, and the first African American to be elected mayor of any majority-white city in the South.
+Later serving as North Carolina Secretary of Environmental and Natural Resources, Lee would also become the first African American to hold a state cabinet post in North Carolina.

 Early life and education

 Howard Nathaniel Lee was born to Howard Lee and Lou Temple on July 28, 1934, on a sharecropper's farm outside Lithonia, Georgia.
 Lee graduated from Bruce Street High School in 1953, and began his freshman year at Clark College, a historically black college of Atlanta that fall.
 Lee transferred to Fort Valley State College in 1956 and graduated in 1959, the first member of his family to receive a college diploma.

 Lee was drafted into the U.S. Army during the summer of 1959 and completed basic training at Fort Benning, Georgia.
 Lee received medical corpsman training at Fort Sam Houston, Texas, before being stationed at Fort Hood.
 While at Fort Hood, Lee organized two sit-ins in the town of Killeen to protest segregated public facilities.
 The second sit-in was reported back to Fort Hood, and Lee was stationed in Korea the next week.
 Lee served as an ambulance driver and assistant company clerk at Camp Casey until his honorable discharge in 1961.

 Lee moved to Savannah, Georgia, where he served as a juvenile probation officer, and married Lillian Wesley in 1962.
 They moved to North Carolina in 1964, where he did graduate study, earning a master's degree in social work from the University of North Carolina at Chapel Hill.
 In 1965, he joined the faculties of Duke University and North Carolina Central University.